 What Is Genetic Engineering?

-What Are The Common Genetically Modified Foods?
+How Are We Indirectly Exposed To Genetically Modified Foods?

 Are Genetically Modified Foods Safe?

 When GM foods first entered the market, the US Food and Drug Administration (FDA) was in charge of testing and ensuring their safety.
-Instead, they declared that they were no different from traditional foods and that no independent testing was necessary.
+They declared that they were no different from traditional foods and deemed that no independent testing was necessary.

 Can We Avoid Genetically Modified Foods In Our Diet?